 For Graduate Tuition Fees (and supplementary fees) in effect Per Term, please consult the fee section of the Registrar's Office web site.
 As mentioned above, international students will automatically receive extra funding to help offset the difference in tuition that exists between International and Canadian students.

 Tuition fees are due three times per year, near the beginning of each term (September, January and May) and are subject to change.
 WGRS funding is applied directly to the tuition bill.
+Any tuition balance can usually be paid in the second month of the term.

 A late payment fee and a late registration fee are assessed against students who fail to pay their tuition and to register by the appropriate deadlines.